farao-community/farao-community.github.io/pages/docs/input-data/crac-cse.md

 **The SharedWith tag**

 This tag defines the usage rule of the remedial action.
-You can refer to the section "Remedial actions and usages rules" in the JSON CRAC format page for further explanation on the usage rule behavior.
+You can refer to this section [Remedial actions and usages rules](json#remedial-actions) for further explanation on the usage rule behavior.

 If SharedWith is "CSE" : FreeToUse
 If SharedWith is a UCTE country code : OnFlowConstraintInCountry in the country filled in